Saturday, September 23, 2023

-What Is A Non Permit Required Confined Space – A non permit required confined space according to OSHA is a space that meets the OSHA’s requirement of a confined space but does not pose additional hazards to the occupant of the space.
+A non-permit required confined space according to OSHA is a space that meets the OSHA’s requirement of a confined space but does not pose additional hazards to the occupant of the space.

-Hence, this type of a confined space is a space that:
+This type of confined space is a space that:

 1. Is large enough for an employee to enter and perform a task;